Nilpotent Symmetries of a 4D Model of the Hodge Theory: Augmented (Anti-)Chiral Superfield Formalism: Nilpotent (anti-)co-BRST Symmetries: Use of the Chiral and Anti-chiral Superfields and their Super-expansions

-We observe that the following quantities are anti-co-BRST invariant, namely;
+We observe that the following quantities are anti-co-BRST invariant:

-As a consequence, the above quantities are physical (in some sense) because in a field theoretic model for the Hodge theory, the (anti-)BRST and (anti-)co-BRST invariant quantities ought to be physical.
+As a consequence, the above quantities are physical because, in a field theoretic model for the Hodge theory, the (anti-)BRST as well as the (anti-)co-BRST invariant quantities {\it ought} to be ``physical".
 Thus, their generalizations on the (4, 1)-dimensional chiral super-submanifold must be independent of the Grassmannian variable $\theta$.
 Based on this argument, we have the following restrictions on the chiral (super)fields, namely;